Domenico Giambonini

 Domenico Giambonini (11 November 1868 – 8 August 1956) was a Swiss sport shooter who competed in the 1920 Summer Olympics.
 He was born in Lugano and died in Bellinzona.

-In 1920 he won a bronze medal as member of the Swiss team in the team 30 metre military pistol competition.
+In 1920, he won a bronze medal as a member of the Swiss team in the team 30 metre military pistol competition.
 He was also part of the Swiss team which finished ninth in the team 50 metre free pistol competition.